The government releases areas in Australian waters for oil and gas exploration each year.

 - bidding to explore release areas

-Anyone who has an interest in areas that may be released for bidding can have their say during the consultation phase in February and March each year.
+Anyone who has an interest in areas that may be released for bidding can have their say during the consultation phase in March each year.
 The acreage release is launched in July, with bidding closing in March of the next year.

 Nominate areas for future exploration